 Cable companies want to make sure you and your personal data are safe while online.
-Cable is the leading broadband provider, with about two-thirds of all high-speed internet subscribers.
+Privacy is a priority for the cable industry because it is the nation’s leading broadband provider.
+Cable is the nation’s leading broadband provider, with 76 million subscribers, nearly 70% of all high-speed internet subscribers.
+Cable providers connected more than 5 million U.S. families to the internet in 2020.

 Consumers can take steps to protect themselves while online.
 The Federal Trade Commission offers an extensive list, including these simple suggestions: